Virtual actor: Star Wars

 Since the mid-2010s, the Star Wars franchise has become particularly notable for its prominent usage of virtual actors, driven by a desire in recent entries to reuse characters that first appeared in the original trilogy during the late 1970s and early 1980s.

 The 2016 Star Wars Anthology film Rogue One: A Star Wars Story is a direct prequel to the 1977 film Star Wars: A New Hope, with the ending scene of Rogue One leading almost immediately into the opening scene of A New Hope.
-As such, Rogue One necessitated digital recreations of Peter Cushing in the role Grand Moff Tarkin (played and voiced by Guy Henry), and Carrie Fisher as Princess Leia (played by Ingvild Deila), appearing the same as they did in A New Hope.
-Fisher's sole spoken line near the end of Rogue One was added using archival voice footage of her saying the word "hope".
+As such, Rogue One called for Industrial Light & Magic to make digital recreations of certain characters so they would look the same as they did in A New Hope, specifically the roles of Peter Cushing as Grand Moff Tarkin (played and voiced by Guy Henry) and Carrie Fisher as Princess Leia (played by Ingvild Deila and voiced by an archive recording of Fisher).
 Cushing had died in 1994, while Fisher was not available to play Leia during production and died a few days after the film's release.
-Industrial Light & Magic created the special effects.

 Similarly, the 2020 second season of The Mandalorian briefly featured a digital recreation of Mark Hamill's character Luke Skywalker (played by an uncredited body double and voiced by an audio deepfake recreation of Hamill's voice) as portrayed in the 1983 film Return of the Jedi.
 Canonically, The Mandalorian's storyline takes place roughly five years after the events of Return of the Jedi.